Chris-W-Davis/AVSP/content/authors/admin/_index.md

 - Visitors
 ---

 This is the companion site to the @AV_SP twitter site.
-For the moment there is not much here - just some Latin & Greek - Oh, and one post (see below).

-Περὶ αἰσθήσεως καὶ αἰσθητῶν.
-Servatis per mundum, vos can adepto ideam de ipsa rerum essentia.
-De ratione scientiae est comparare materiam cogitandi rationi scientiae.
-Sic per vim physicam experientia cotidiana res cogitans.
+Hello.
+It is great that you clicked through from twitter to land here.
+This is an idea still finding its words.
+There are many things that would be great to explore in posts here.
+Too many things.
+Anyhow.
+That is all to come.
+Right now, there is simply this goood intention....